Efflorescence on Damp Wall simply means the appearance of white-colored powder material on the surface of the wall.

 2. The second step should be to remove plaster from both inside and outside and leave it to dry.

-3. Then removing the defective bad brick or filling voids with mortar then by cement slurry or cement concrete.
+3. Then removing the defective bad brick or filling voids with mortar or cement slurry or cement concrete.

-4. Check the mortar joint carefully and removing loose mortar where necessary.
+4. Check the mortar joint carefully and remove loose mortar where necessary.

 5. Wash the white patches surface with the acidic water and then wash it again with clean water.

-7. If causes are due to the absence of DPC course or due to failure of DPC; new course of DPC should have to be introduced or replace the defective DPC by the new one.
+7. If the causes are due to the absence of the DPC course or due to the failure of DPC; a new course of DPC should have to be introduced or replaced by the defective DPC with the new one.

 1. Cleaning the Surface

-The surface can be cleaned by the following ways before the application of DPC.
+The surface can be cleaned in the following ways before the application of DPC.

-If the result is not satisfying, scrub with clean water then lightly rinse the surface.
-Note that adding water may result in further deposits, repeated dry brushing as the deposit appears is probably the best treatment.
+If the result is not satisfying, scrub with a scrubber and then lightly rinse the surface.
+Note that adding water may result in further deposits, repeated dry brushing as the deposit appears is probably the best.

 b.
 Using a dilute acid solution

-The application of a dil. acid solution is also very effective in most cases and some cases extreme care is required while handling acids. when diluting HCL acid, always add the acid to the water never the reverse.
+The application of a dil. acid solution is also very effective in most cases and in some cases, extreme care is required while handling acids.
+When diluting HCL acid, always add the acid to the water never the reverse.

 Ensure good ventilation and also avoid the contact between the acid and the reinforcement.
 The concrete surface should be cleaned with only diluted acid.

-The recommended proportions are 1 part HCL and 20 parts of water.
-The surface should be saturated always before the application of dilute acid. when applying the acid solution ensure that the surface is moist but without any free water present.
+The recommended proportions are 1 part of HCL and 20 parts of water.
+The surface should be saturated always before the application of dilute acid.
+When applying the acid solution ensure that the surface is moist but without any free water present.

 Then the applied solution should be allowed to react on the concrete surface for 10-15 minutes.